PetervandenDoel/Fabry-Perot-Cavities/Readme.md

 This project was fabriacated in the SIEPIC ELEC413 ebl run, files were named after my edx username

-The goal of this project was to observe the effect of slight bragg grating period changes on the performance of 1310nm TE fabry perot cavities.
-Designs are fabricated with cavities on the order of a quarter wavelength,
+The goal of this project was to observe the effect of slight bragg grating period changes on the performance of 1310nm TE fabry perot filters used in semiconductor lasers.
+Different bragg grating periods, reflecitvities, were tested in every possible combination of these parameters.

+Grating period: 271nm, 272nm, 273nm
+Number of grating periods: 20, 50
+Cavity length: 518nm, 538nm, 558nm, 100μm, 3393μm

+All designs were fabricated with in versions with both 20 and 50 bragg grating periods to   Multiple designs were fabricated with cavities on the order of a 0.4 wavelengths, 75 wavelengths, and 2500 wavelengths to see if comperable effects can be observed for responses with widely varying free spectral ranges.
+All designs were fabriacted in

 These are the contents of the klayout design files